El inventario de estorbos públicos de Puerto RicoThe public nuisance property inventory of Puerto Rico

 Expresa intención de adquirir

 La ley te da el derecho de notificar al municipio tu intención de adquirir cualquier propiedad declarada estorbo público.
-Si eres una persona cuyo acceso al mercado tradicional es limitado, la ley te da prioridad durante el primer año después de la declaración.
+Como no existe un formulario oficial, estorbos.com te genera la carta con un sello de tiempo verificable y te guía para entregarla en la alcaldía.
+Si tu acceso al mercado tradicional es limitado, la ley te da prioridad durante el primer año después de la declaración.

 Express intent to acquire

 The law gives you the right to notify the municipality of your intent to acquire any property declared a public nuisance.
-If you're someone with limited access to the traditional market, the law gives you priority during the first year after declaration.
+Since there's no official form, estorbos.com generates the letter with a verifiable timestamp and guides you to deliver it at city hall.
+If your access to the traditional market is limited, the law gives you priority during the first year after declaration.

 Más informaciónLearn more